swalloga/FruitFrenzy/README.md

 # Fruit-Frenzy
 Fruit Frenzy is a tile matching game modeled on CandyCrush, using fruit instead of candy.
-Players can drag and drop fruits that are adjacent, but only if doing so creates a new cluster of three of more.
+Players can drag and drop fruits that are adjacent, but only if doing so creates a new cluster of three or more.
 Every time a swap is executed, an algorithm looks through the entire game board to find and remove new clusters(the fun never ends!).

 Check out the live site [here](http://www.sarahwalloga.com/FruitFrenzy/)!